CopernicaMarketingSoftware/Documentation/Publisher/en/rest-requests.md

     email=info@example.com

-De content-type header is only used for POST and PUT requests.
+The content-type header is only used for POST and PUT requests.
 For GET and DELETE requests we do not accept body data.

 ## The response from Copernica